 Best Time to Hike Paria Canyon

-The air temperatures in late spring and early fall are going to be the most comfortable.
+Although the canyon is open year round for backpacking, the air temperatures in late spring and early fall are going to be the most comfortable.
 These are also the most popular times, so you need to plan far in advance to make sure you get a permit through the lottery system.
 The risk of flash floods is the highest in July, August, and early September.
 Flash floods in Paria Canyon, particularly in the Narrows, can be very dangerous since there is no high ground in the Narrows.
 In the days leading up to your trip, be sure to check Paria Canyon weather and if there is a chance of rain, call the Rangers station to seek their advice about whether or not it is safe to hike.

 Paria Canyon Permits

-Paria Canyon Campsites
+Paria Canyon Trail Campsites